Thenlie/mdnman/lib/javascript/web_api/service_worker_api/index.md

 Service workers run in a worker context: they therefore have no DOM access and run on a different thread to the main JavaScript that powers your app.
 They are non-blocking and designed to be fully asynchronous.
 As a consequence, APIs such as synchronous [XHR](/en-US/docs/Web/API/XMLHttpRequest) and [Web Storage](/en-US/docs/Web/API/Web_Storage_API) can't be used inside a service worker.

-Service workers can't import JavaScript modules dynamically, and [`import()`](/en-US/docs/Web/JavaScript/Reference/Operators/import#browser_compatibility) will throw if it is called in a service worker global scope.
+Service workers can't import JavaScript modules dynamically, and [`import()`](/en-US/docs/Web/JavaScript/Reference/Operators/import#browser_compatibility) will throw an error if it is called in a service worker global scope.
 Static imports using the [`import`](/en-US/docs/Web/JavaScript/Reference/Statements/import) statement are allowed.

-Service workers only run over HTTPS, for security reasons.
-Most significantly, HTTP connections are susceptible to malicious code injection by {{Glossary("MitM", "man in the middle")}} attacks, and such attacks could be worse if allowed access to these powerful APIs.
-In Firefox, service worker APIs are also hidden and cannot be used when the user is in [private browsing mode](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history).
+Service workers are only available in [secure contexts](/en-US/docs/Web/Security/Secure_Contexts): this means that their document is served over HTTPS, although browsers also treat `http://localhost` as a secure context, to facilitate local development.
+HTTP connections are susceptible to malicious code injection by {{Glossary("MitM", "man in the middle")}} attacks, and such attacks could be worse if allowed access to these powerful APIs.

+> [!NOTE]
-> **Note:** On Firefox, for testing you can run service workers over HTTP (insecurely); simply check the **Enable Service Workers over HTTP (when toolbox is open)** option in the Firefox Devtools options/gear menu.
+> On Firefox, for testing you can run service workers over HTTP (insecurely); simply check the **Enable Service Workers over HTTP (when toolbox is open)** option in the Firefox DevTools options/gear menu.

+> [!NOTE]
-> **Note:** Unlike previous attempts in this area such as [AppCache](https://alistapart.com/article/application-cache-is-a-douchebag/), service workers don't make assumptions about what you are trying to do, but then break when those assumptions are not exactly right.
+> Unlike previous attempts in this area such as [AppCache](https://alistapart.com/article/application-cache-is-a-douchebag/), service workers don't make assumptions about what you are trying to do, but then break when those assumptions are not exactly right.
 Instead, service workers give you much more granular control.

+> [!NOTE]
-> **Note:** Service workers make heavy use of [promises](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), as generally they will wait for responses to come through, after which they will respond with a success or failure action.
+> Service workers make heavy use of [promises](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), as generally they will wait for responses to come through, after which they will respond with a success or failure action.
 The promises architecture is ideal for this.

 ### Registration